iamngoni/gitwhisper/README.md

 GitWhisper uses a command-based structure:

 - `commit`: Generate and apply a commit message (main command)
+- `analyze`: Examine changes (staged/unstaged) and provide detailed code analysis with suggestions for improvements
 - `list-models`: Show all supported AI models
 - `list-variants`: Show available variants for each AI model
 - `save-key`: Store an API key for future use